-The modern version of AutoCAD allows for much more than simply C++ programming.
-It has set the standard for operability in terms of Advanced Programming Interfaces in CAD, and can use VBA, .NET, AutoLISP, and Visual LISP, as well as the C++ based ObjectARX.
+The modern version of AutoCAD allows for much more than simple C++ programming.
+It has set the standard for operability in terms of Advanced Programming Interfaces in CAD and can use VBA, .NET, AutoLISP, and Visual LISP, as well as the C++-based ObjectARX.
 This robust programming set has allowed for great extensibility for AutoCAD, and there are a number of more specific AutoCAD programs, including AutoCAD Electrical, AutoCAD Civil 3D, and AutoCAD Architecture.

 The file format that AutoCAD uses, the DWG format, has become a standard for all CAD work.
 Autodesk shifts its estimates of how many DWG files are in operation in the world, but generally places the number at quite a bit more than one billion.
 Although a number of other CAD programs exist at this point, including programs for Mac OSX and NIX systems, AutoCAD remains the industry leader and sets a number of standards in the CAD community.